Flight Simulator Add-ons:

 - Animated waves crashing against the lighthouses - almost

-like something from one of Mr Plisson's photographs!
+something from one of Mr Plisson's photographs!

 - Trees and buildings placed accurately.